This chapter should be read alongside the Placement with Family and Friends Protocol.

 - Payments will be paid to the carer, not the parents;

 - The payment would not place any person in a fraudulent position;

 - Further information regarding financial assessments can be found in Court Reports in Adoption/Special Guardianship Guidance Procedure in reference to Special Guardianship Financial Support

 The authority works with landlords to ensure that, whenever possible, family and friends carers living in social housing are given appropriate priority to move to more suitable accommodation if this will prevent the need for a child to become looked after.

-The authority is under a duty to promote contact for all Children in Need, although this differs depending on whether or not the child is Looked After.
+The authority is under a duty to promote on going contact for all Children in Need, although this differs depending on whether or not the child is Looked After.

-Where the child is not Looked After, we are required to promote contact between the child and his/her family 'where it is necessary to do so in order to safeguard and promote his or her welfare'.
-As part of the support arrangements, it may be identified that specific assistance is required to ensure that any such contact can be managed safely.
+Where the child is not Looked After, we are required to promote contact (Family Time) between the child and their family 'where it is necessary to do so in order to safeguard and promote their welfare'.
+As part of the support arrangements, it may be identified that specific assistance is required to ensure that any such Family Time can be managed safely.
 If necessary, information will be made available to family and friends carers about local contact centres and family mediation services, and how to make use of their services.